 Tipografia do Conto

 Thoroughly contemporary throughout, the Tipografia do Conto puts art and design at the forefront of every guest’s stay.
 Boasting spaces combining polished concrete with crisp white plasterwork, large windows look out over the emerging district of Cedofeita.
-This location was chosen for its string of galleries along nearby Rua Miguel Bombarda, still only a short distance to Luis I Bridge.
-It manages to be individual and quirky without this impacting the guest experience negatively, with each room boasting a private balcony.
+This location was chosen for its string of galleries along nearby Rua Miguel Bombarda.
+It’s still only a short distance to Luis I Bridge.
+It manages to be individual and quirky without impacting the guest experience negatively, with each room boasting a private balcony.
 Other guest facilities include a swimming pool and library.